Iraq’s ancient treasures sand-blasted by climate change

-UMM ALAQARIB (AFP/APP): Iraqi archaeological marvels that have survived millennia and the ravages of war now face a modern threat: being blasted and slowly buried by sandstorms linked to climate change.
+UMM AL-AQARIB, Iraq (AFP): Iraqi archaeological marvels that have survived millennia and the ravages of war now face a modern threat: being blasted and slowly buried by sandstorms linked to climate change.

 Ancient Babylonian treasures, painstakingly unearthed, are slowly disappearing again under wind-blown sand in a land parched by rising heat and prolonged droughts.

-Sandstorms have slowly begun to reverse years of work there to unearth the temples’ terracotta facades and many priceless artefacts, said archaeologist Aqeel al-Mansrawi.
+Sandstorms have slowly begun to reverse years of work there to unearth the temples’ terracotta facades and many priceless artifacts, said archaeologist Aqeel Al-Mansrawi.

 Archaeologists in Iraq have always had to shovel sand, but now the volumes are growing.

-After a decade of worsening storms, sand at Umm al-Aqarib now “covers a good part of the site”, that dates back to around 2350 BC and spans more than five square kilometres, he said.
+After a decade of worsening storms, sand at Umm Al-Aqarib now “covers a good part of the site,” that dates back to around 2350 BC and spans more than five square kilometers, he said.

 Now the changing weather and its impact on the land, especially creeping desertification, spell an additional threat to ancient sites all across southern Iraq, said Mansrawi.